sindresorhus/eslint-plugin-unicorn/docs/rules/catch-error-name.md

 ## Tip

-In order to avoid shadowing in nested catch clauses the auto-fix rule appends underscores to the identifier name.
-Since this might be hard to read the default settings for `caughtErrorsIgnorePattern` allows to use descriptive names instead, e.g. `fsError` or `authError`.
+In order to avoid shadowing in nested catch clauses, the auto-fix rule appends underscores to the identifier name.
+Since this might be hard to read, the default setting for `caughtErrorsIgnorePattern` allows the use of descriptive names instead, for example, `fsError` or `authError`.